linouk23/NBA-Player-Movements/README.md

 # NBA Player Movements

-This is a script for visualization NBA games from raw SportVU logs.
+This is a script for visualization of NBA games from raw SportVU logs.

 If you admire both Spurs' and Warriors' ball movement, Brad Stevens' playbook, or just miss KD in OKC you'll find this entertaining.